Last Updated on

 One of them is Juan from Medellin.
 He was our tour guide and was nice enough to agree on doing an interview with me.

 Hello Juan!
 Can you tell us a little bit about yourself?
 You said you were born in Medellin.
 Did you live here all your life?

 Yes, I was born here.
 I went to US for 5 years and then I came back to Medellin 12 years ago.

 In the beginning, everything was new and it was fun to get to know the USA.
 I travelled to other cities and got to see them.
 But then, the last year, I started to feel lonely and depressed.
 I had worked at clubs and partied a lot and all my friends were not my real friends.
 I realized I needed my family and also to have proper friends.

 The need to be around people, the desire to travel and the wish to use my English as my tool to work.

 What kind of tours do you enjoy doing?
 What kind do you enjoy less?

-I enjoy doing tours that show the beauty of my city and my country, like coffe tours, or going to the surroundings of Medellin.
+I enjoy doing tours that show the beauty of my city and my country, like coffee tours or going to the surroundings of Medellin.
 The Rock of El Peñol or Cisneros at the Northeast of Antioquia, where our old rail road is located, are fun trips to take.
 There, we could get in clear waters surrounded by huge rocks.
-I also enjoy any tour that would include horse back riding.
+I also enjoy any tour that would include horseback riding.

 Our Pablo Escobar tour is good to teach people about him, but only if its goal is that such events will never repeat themselves.
 It should not glorify the killing of my people.